gajus/fuss/README.md

 $access_token->getExpirationTimestamp();
 ```

-If you are planning to store the access token in the database:
+Get a string copy to store the access token for later use:

 ```php
 /**